proudlyserving/proudlyserving.github.io/_posts/2021-12-01-request-for-proudly-serving-feedback-think-exponential.md

 ---
 title:  "Request for Proudly Serving feedback: Think exponential"
-description: A new Proudly Serving chapter titled Think exponential is ready for public review and feedback.
+description: "A new Proudly Serving chapter titled 'Think exponential' by Jason Schneider is ready for public review and feedback."
 date: 2021-12-01
 author: Proudly Serving
 icon: fa-solid fa-comments